 It is a view of opportunity as long as we do not get violations, so you can see why it was a little unsettling when the ratio began to waterfall (by the 2 hour chart at top) into what we now assume was a well coordinated hit (in line with the terrible CoT data noted in this space a couple days ago.

 It’s all in good fun I suppose.
 At some point the goons will be behind us, as will this accursed noise about the Fiscal Cliff ™ in which markets are finding the latest emotional obsessions.
-Indicators like the HGR quietly whir beneath the surface and while it got hairy the other day, it remains unbroken.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Indicators like the HGR quietly whir beneath the surface and while it got hairy the other day, it remains unbroken.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade